dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

    BAUDCON: tBAUDCON at $FB8;
 ~~~

+There are also usually some additional overlaid fields taken from Microchip documentation such as the RCMT, RXCKP and SCKP fields above.

+## Combo SFR types

+Often there are adjacent groups of SFRs that can be treated as one type.
+This can be for convenience and sometimes, when there are multiple such groups the combined type can be used for all.
+The type can be handled as a parameter and one piece of code can be used for the multiple SFR groups.

 # EEPROM Support

 Many PIC18x microcontrollers have internal EEPROM.
 The compiler currently supports up to 256 bytes of internal EEPROM.
-External EEPROM is not currently supported.

 # ROM Constants